jonatasgrosman/findpapers/README.md

 If this project has been useful for you, please share it with your friends, this project could be helpful for them too.

-And, if you like this project and wanna motivate the maintainers, give us a :star:, it will make us very happy :smiley:
+And, if you like this project and wanna motivate the maintainers, give us a :star:, it will make us very happy :heart:

 ---